 I now practice both inpatient and outpatient medicine in Ketchikan, Alaska.

 Outside of medicine, I love exploring the outdoors.
-I enjoy seeing the world, hiking, backpacking, camping, running, and cycling.
+I enjoy seeing the world, scuba diving, cycling, hiking, backpacking, camping, and running.

 Support and collaborate with patients to improve their health while appreciating their individual clinical, physical, emotional, and social circumstances.